YunchiZ/ECE-GY-9183-Project/README_new.md

    ```

-We use one block storage to store the monitor data volumes for Minio, wandb and load testing results.
-The total size is expanded when running the system.
+**Block Storage**: We use one block storage to store the monitor data volumes for Minio, wandb and load testing results.VM can bind this volume by running this script:[script](https://github.com/YunchiZ/ECE-GY-9183-Project/blob/main/mount_block_store.sh).The total size is expanded when running the system.
 After mount it with vm-ops, the folder structure is shown as follows:

    ```
    /mnt/block/                             # General data storage